Amy Garcia

 Amy Garcia (born 24 May 1981) is an English journalist and broadcaster.
-She is currently the main anchor of the BBC Yorkshire regional magazine programme Look North.
+Since 2020 she has been the main anchor of the BBC Yorkshire regional magazine programme Look North.

 Early life

 Garcia was born in Wakefield; her mother is English and her father is Spanish.
 She attended Kettlethorpe High School and Wakefield College.
 She also studied at the National Youth Music Theatre.

 Career

 Garcia moved to London aged 19, working on interactive TV services Chase-It.TV and ITV Play's Play DJ.
 She also worked on programmes for CBBC, CITV, and The Disney Channel.

 Garcia joined BBC Look North as a broadcast journalist in 2009, then moving to BBC South Today in 2012.
 During this time, she was also a newsreader for 60 Seconds on BBC Three, before moving back to Yorkshire and re-joining BBC Look North, but as a presenter, replacing the then newly-dismissed Christa Ackroyd.
 She co-presented with Harry Gration until his retirement in 2020.